Tony1704/ModerneProgrammierkonzepte/README.md

 * Not every search algorithm can be implemented in a functional way
   * For some, it does not even make sense -> recursive algorithms
 * Multithreaded programming produces a lot of unecessary overhead

+### Problems and fixes
+* In an earlier version, the first results were higher than the results after restarting the tests (while the application is still open)
+  * This was due to the cache memory and page tables that adjust over time to the running processes
+    * This was fixed by running through the test 6 times before showing the first test results -> this results in a longer loading time at first

 ## Explaining the results